alexei-sintotski/pubspec_lock/README.md

 # pubspec_lock
-Dart library to access content of pubpec.lock files
+Dart library to access and manipulate content of pubpec.lock files